MBA/MPH in Global Health Management

 - We develop graduates who possess an ethical, global, perspective

 While students are enrolled in both the MBA and MPH degree programs, they pay only one full-time tuition charge each year.
 For summer courses, students pay per credit.
-Tuition for the School of Management is currently set at $40,848.
-Applicants to the School of Management are automatically eligible for merit based scholarships.
 See the tuition and financial aid section for more information.

 Graduates of the program will lead and manage institutions working to ameliorate the health of populations in resource-constrained settings around the world through organizations such as the World Health Organization, Department of State, the World Bank, consulting companies, and major charities.
 Graduates might expect to:

 - Build simulation models to show the impact of different policy options for health reform in Central Asia.

 - Help an NGO identify new ideas for programming; identify and measure markets; and plan for the systems, personnel, and financing needed to implement.